History Of Iterative. History of Iterative and Incremental Development.

 Non-verbal exercises can be used in agile retrospectives to “hear” from introverts and involve people who find it difficult to speak up in groups.

 Earlier this year I attended a sessions at the Retrospective Facilitators Gathering 2016 where we explored different techniques and ideas that can be used in non-verbal exercises for Agile Retrospectives.
 Here’s what we came up with.
-To truly understand how a team is doing you need to involve all team members in the agile retrospective.
-In almost all teams there are members who find it difficult to speak and tell about their experiences or views on a topic.
 Practical agile for enterprise IT.
 Scalable Agile Estimation and Normalization of Story Points: Introduction and Overview of the Blog Series (Part 1 of 5)The Agile Management Blog.
 Agile estimation topics such as relative size effort estimation in story points and velocity based on story points are well-known.

 Relative size estimation done as a team effort leads to improved shared understanding of stories.
 It takes less time than estimating effort in time units (ideal hours or idea days).
 Relative size estimates in story points are more stable than estimates done in time units.
 Guiding Organizational Design With SOA Principles -LeadingAgile.
 A couple of years ago, Mike Cottmeyer wrote a blog post on How to Structure Your Agile Enterprise.

 He contended at scale we need to organize teams around capabilities.
 He referenced refactoring legacy architecture into a Service Oriented Architecture (SOA).
 We have proven this with many of our clients over the last couple of years.
 We want to organize around products and their capabilities.
 A capability is an outcome-based view of what the product does.
 Agile Uprising.

 There were posters everywhere, town hall meetings (which were expensive all-day affairs, since this was a global company), a gung-ho spirit among many department managers. #NoEstimates?
 Get a grip.
 Sprint level estimations are vital.
 The purist in me loves the concept of no estimates.